MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

    ![Mark test steps](media/run-manual-tests/RunTest_3.png)

+::: moniker-end
    > [!IMPORTANT]
-   >  Any test step that has expected result is called a validation test step.
+   > Any test step that has expected result is called a *validation test step*.
 Testers must mark a test step with a status if it is a validation test step.
 The overall result for a test case reflects the status of all the test steps that the tester marked.
 Therefore, the test case will have a status of failed if the tester marked any test step as failed or not marked.
-::: moniker-end

 ## Create or add to a bug